The 20 Best Craniopharyngioma Doctors Near Me in Maryland, US

 English

 Dr. Daisy Duan is an Assistant Professor of Medicine.
 She practices as an endocrinologist with a focus on diabetes and obesity.
 Dr. Duan sees patients at Johns Hopkins Bayview Endocrinology Clinic and The Johns Hopkins Healthful Eating, Activity & Weight Program at Greenspring Station.
 She enjoys partnering with her patients to individually tailor effective treatment regimens to improve metabolic health.
 In addition, Dr. Duan is actively engaged in NIH-funded clinical and translational research related to obesity and diabetes.
 Her current research interests include the impact of meal timing on substrate metabolism and leveraging the tools of circadian biology to combat obesity and diabetes.
 Dr. Duan is rated as an Experienced provider by MediFind in the treatment of Craniopharyngioma.
-Her top areas of expertise are Obesity, Cushing's syndrome due to Adrenal Tumor, Type 2 Diabetes (T2D), and Craniopharyngioma.
+Her clinical expertise encompasses Obesity, Cushing's syndrome due to Adrenal Tumor, Type 2 Diabetes (T2D), and Craniopharyngioma.
+Dr. Duan is board certified in American Board Of Internal Medicine.

 Experienced in Craniopharyngioma